 THE CAPTAIN: Listen to me, Montag.
 Once to each fireman, at least once in his career, he just itches to know what these books are all about.
 He just aches to know, isn’t that so?
 Well take my word for it, Montag, there’s nothing there.
 The books have nothing to say!
 Look, these are all novels.
 All about people that never existed.
 The people that read them, it makes them unhappy with their own lives, makes them want to live in other ways they can never really be [....]
 Go on, Montag.
 All this philosophy, let’s get rid of it.
 It’s even worse than the novels.
 Thinkers, philosophers, all of them saying exactly the same thing: “Only I am right, the others are all idiots.”
 One century, they’ll tell you man’s destiny is predetermined.
 The next, they’ll say that he has freedom of choice.
 No, it’s just a matter of fashion, that’s all, philosophy, just like short dresses this year, long dresses next year.
 Look.
 All stories of the dead.
 Biography, that’s called.
 And autobiography.
 My life, my diary, my memoirs, my intimate memoirs.
 Of course, when they started out, well, it was just the urge to write.
 Then after the second or third book, all they wanted was to satisfy their own vanity.
 To stand out from the crowd, to be different.
 To be able to look down on all the others.
 Ah, critic’s prize.
 Ah, this is a good one.
 Of course, he had the critics on his side, lucky fellow.
 Just tell me this, Montag, at a guess: How many literary awards would you say were made in this country, on an average each year?
 Five, ten, forty?
 Hmm?
 No less than one thousand two hundred!
 Why anybody that put pen to paper was bound to win some prize someday.
 Ah, Robinson Crusoe.
 The negroes didn’t like that because of his man, Friday.
 And Nietzsche.
 Ah, Nietzsche.
 The Jews didn’t like Nietzsche.
 Now, here’s a book about lung cancer.
 You see, all the cigarette smokers got into a panic, so for everybody’s peace of mind, we burn it.
 Ah, now this one must be very profound.
 The Ethics of Aristotle.
 Now anybody that read that must believe he’s a cut above anybody that hadn’t.
 You see, it’s no good, Montag.
 We’ve all got to be alike.
 The only way to be happy is for everyone to be made equal.
 So, we must burn the books, Montag. — [holds up a copy of Mein Kampf] All the books. — Fahrenheit 451

 We intellectual aeronauts! — All these hardy birds that fly the farthest — surely when they can no longer go on, they perch somewhere or other on a mast or on the narrow ledge of a cliff— and are even grateful for this wretched accommodation!
 But who would conclude from this that a vast open space no longer lay before them, that they had flown as far as possible?
 In the end, all our great teachers and predecessors have come to rest, and it is not always with the noblest and most graceful gestures that exhaustion sets in: and so shall it be with us!
 But what difference does that make?
 Other birds will fly farther!
-This faith and insight of ours races upwards past them, rising overhead and above our own failings, and from this height it catches sight of flocks of far stronger birds in the distance, flying on ahead of us, striving to reach what we too have striven to reach, where everything is still sea and nothing but sea! — And where do we want to go?
+This faith and insight of ours races upwards past them, rising above our own intellectual shortcomings, and from this height catches sight of flocks of far stronger birds in the distance flying on ahead of us, striving to reach what we too have striven to reach, where everything is still sea and nothing but sea! — And where do we want to go?
 Do we want to cross the sea?
 To where is this powerful longing drawing us, which we deem more worthy than any pleasure?
 Why are we drawn in just this direction, to where all of humanity’s suns have so far set?
 Will the tale someday be told of how once we too steered westward in hopes of reaching some India — but that it was our lot to founder on infinity?
 Or, my brothers?
 Or? —

 Nietzsche, Dawn §575 (trans.
 The Poseidonian)